BerliozFramework/BerliozDocs/basic/config.md

 ## Usage

-You can access to the variables of configuration with method `Config::get()`.
-Parameter given is the variable name.
+You can access to the variables of configuration with method `Config:get(string $name)`. `$name` given parameter is the path of your variable in your JSON.

 ```php
 /** @var \Berlioz\Core\Config $config */